 1. Press Windows key+X and then click on “Device Manager” on the admin menu which pops up at the bottom left corner.

-3. Then, right click on the network adapter you are using currently and then click on “Disable device“.
+3. Right-click on the network adapter and then click on “Disable device“.

 3. Click on “Yes” to disable the adapter.
 After disabling the adapter, you will be able to see a down arrow sign beside it.
 The adapter will be disabled.

-4. Now, in Device Manager window right click on the disabled adapter on your computer, and then click on “Enable device” to enable the network adapter.
+4. Right-click on the disabled adapter and then click on “Enable device” to enable the network adapter.

 Wait for a while as the device will be enabled again.